muziejus/javascripting-english-major/3-programming.md

 ```

 Now, we can see this as “if the truth test is true, then log ‘Brilliant
 choice!’
-Otherwise, log ‘Don’t you want a burrito?’”
+Otherwise, respond ‘Don’t you want a burrito?’”
 Less typing!
 If you type
 this snippet into your console, you’ll see that it scolds you.
 What do you
 have to change so that it congratulates you?

 So far so good, but we still have the line of the pseudocode, `userInput =
 prompt_the_user_for_what_they_want_for_dinner;`.
 Getting that part to work
-requires writing some html.
+requires writing some HTML.

 </section>
 <section id="embedding-javascript">
 ## Embedding JavaScript in a webpage

-Typing things into the console can get boring after a while, because it’s
+Typing things into the console becomes tedious to have to retype everything
-tedious to have to retype everything every time.
-Additionally, if you close
+every time.
+Fixing mistakes is difficult.
+And if you close the window (or
-the window (or reload your browser), you lose everything you’ve already done.
+reload your browser), you lose everything you’ve already done.
+There must be
-There must be a better way to write JavaScript, right?
+a better way to write and execute JavaScript, right?
 Of course there is.

-Back in [chapter one](/1-environment/), I had you clone a project with Atom,
+Back in [Chapter one](/1-environment/), I had you clone a project with Atom,
 and that project included a file called `index.html`.
 Open that file up in
 Atom by double clicking on it in the Projects tab on the left of the Atom
 window.
 Now we need to open this file in a browser, as well.
 This is a bit